Please click on the question to be directed to the answer

 Use: A portion is distributed to support the E&G budget as required by Commonwealth of Virginia statute, with other portions allocated to principal investigators (faculty), colleges and the Office of the Provost to support the research enterprise and scholarly activities.

 A: Only those staff who are provided access at the fund or org level by the Office of Fiscal Services, may have viewing access to that fund or org.
-Should you require access to complete budget adjustments (journal vouchers), please contact Jieping Li at email@example.com with the Office of Budget and Planning.
+To obtain access to specific funds and orgs, please contact the FAST team, email@example.com Should you require access to complete budget adjustments (journal vouchers), please contact Jieping Li at firstname.lastname@example.org with the Office of Budget and Planning.

 A: A journal voucher, or JV, is a request to move a specific charge from one organization to another.
 For example, if unit “A” purchases an item that should be charged to unit “B”, a JV would be submitted requesting the movement of that item from one organization to another.
 These requests should be sent to Fiscal Services.
 Journal voucher requests should be submitted no later than the 20th of the month in order to be credited to that month.
 If the journal voucher involves sponsored programs funds exclusively, please submit the request directly to the appropriate team member in the Office of Sponsored Programs.